 Private limited companies may also be members of a cooperative.
 If that is the case and the cooperative dispenses a profit share to a private limited company, then the tax on that profit share will be borne by the cooperative.

-If the director of the cooperative is an employee and, as a member, also has at least 5% voting rights in the cooperative, the Tax Administration requires that they earn so-called customary wages (in Dutch) of at least €51,000 per year in 2023.
+If the director of the cooperative is an employee and, as a member, also has at least 5% voting rights in the cooperative, the Tax Administration requires that they earn so-called (in Dutch) of at least €51,000 per year in 2023.
 These wages are subject to payroll tax.

 Have you received a profit share as a self-employed professional and member of the cooperative?
 Then that profit share added to profits from your other activities is subject to income tax.
 It is an extension of your own profits.

 If, as a member, you do not have any clients other than the cooperative, you will not be considered an independent entrepreneur by the Dutch Tax Administration.
 Rather, you will be considered to be a private individual or employee and will have to pay taxes some other way.
-Does the Dutch Tax and Customs Administration consider you an independent entrepreneur for income tax purposes and do you meet the time requirement?
+Does the Dutch Tax and Customs Administration consider you an independent entrepreneur for income and do you meet the ?
 Then you are entitled to tax benefits, such as self-employed credits, SME profit exemption and the pension reserve.
 Starting entrepreneurs can also make use of starter tax credits for the first 3 years, which can amount to several thousands of euros per year.

 Every business must keep records.
 Accounting is an important part of the administration.
 You use the data from your financial records to prepare an annual statement, which gives you an overview of the cooperative's financial position.
 Tax returns are also based on these financial statements.